 “Why do we fall, Bruce?
 So We can learn to pick ourselves up” ~ Thomas Wayne (Batman Begins)

 Are you living in regret today?
 Did you know that you have the power to let those regrets go and live a fuller, happier life?
 I get that this is easier said than done, but it’s the truth.
 I used to be negative and think all the wrong thoughts; however, ever since I changed that perception, I have loved living life!

 The experiences we have and the choices we make shape us into the people God has called us to be.
 We’ll have bruises, cuts, and breaks, but that doesn’t mean God can’t heal those wounds.

 “Behold, the old has gone, the new is here!”
 (2 Corinthians 5:17)

 No one has it right.
 I sure don’t.
 I still make many mistakes, but I’ve learned to live through and by them.
 Our scars are just a part of our story and remind us of where we’ve come from.

 Our biggest obstacle in life is almost always ourselves.
-We get so stuck in our minds and what we don’t realize that the door is wide open ahead of us.
+We get so stuck in our minds that we don’t realize that the door is wide open ahead of us.
 Life is precious and doesn’t last long, so move past your regrets and start living the life you want today!
-Don’t wake up dreading the coming day, wake up excited for what’s to come!
+Don’t wake up dreading the coming day; wake up excited for what’s to come!